gw-cs2312/gw-cs2312.github.io/examples/sample.md

 The textbooks for this course are:

-  * **Required:** [Discrete Mathematics with Applications](https://www.amazon.com/Discrete-Mathematics-Applications-Susanna-Epp/dp/0495391328) by Susanna S. Epp, Cengage Learning; 4th edition (August 4, 2010)
+  * **Required:** [Discrete Mathematics with Applications](https://www.amazon.com/Discrete-Mathematics-Applications-Susanna-Epp/dp/0495391328) by Susanna S. Epp, Cengage Learning; 5th edition or 4th edition

 You can get the e-book or may want to check Amazon.com for a cheaper copy.